graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 python stochastic_rounding.py float16 14
 ```

-The source code for this example is available [here](stochastic_rounding.py).
+The source code for this example is available in [stochastic_rounding.py](stochastic_rounding.py).
 The ResNet CNN architecture was introduced by Kaiming He et al. in a 2015 research paper, titled [_Deep Residual Learning for Image Recognition_](https://arxiv.org/abs/1512.03385).

-## FP32 master weights example
+## FP32 parameter updates example

-In `float32_master_weights.py`, we train a simple convolutional model on the Fashion-MNIST dataset.
+In `float32_parameter_updates.py`, we train a simple convolutional model on the Fashion-MNIST dataset.
 The parameters are stored and updated in FP32, regardless of what precision is used for the compute.
 This is done using the "custom getter" method described above.

 The program can be run at the command line with the command
 ```
-python float32_master_weights.py precision
+python float32_parameter_updates.py precision
 ```
 where: